codechips/simple-error/README.md

 # simple-error

-Node.js module that lets you define and use errors consitently accross your APIs and apps.
+Node.js module that lets you define and use errors consistently across your APIs and apps.
 Simple.
 HTTP friendly.

 ## Example